IUDataStructuresCourse/course-web-page-fall-2023/lectures/Sep-25.md

 * what's the expected length of a chain? (load factor)

-	n keys in m slots: n/m = alpha
+	n keys in m slots: n/m = λ

 * Search:
 	1. hash the key: O(1)
 	2. find the chain: O(1)
-	3. linear search in the chain: O(alpha)
+	3. linear search in the chain: O(λ)

-    total for search: O(1 + alpha)
+    total for search: O(1 + λ)

-Takeaway: need to grow table size m as n increases so that alpha stays small.
+Takeaway: need to grow table size m as n increases so that λ stays small.

 ## hash functions